Rammohith/Website/README.md

-These are front end websites and developed using HTML,bootstrap.
+These are front end websites developed using HTML,bootstrap.